mantodinas/blog/README.md

 ## About project
 The project was created using Laravel Framework 8.77.1.
-<br>Website in which only admin can create blogs and post them.
+<br>Website in which only admin can create blogs, edit, delete and post them.
 Blogs contain Image, link, title,
 <br>a short description, and text content.
 Blog create and login forms have js validation for
 <br>empty field.
 Also there is search for blogs.
 <br>Login page http://www.blogabouttechnology.info/login have protection from creating and